SEO content is all about the audience.

 3. Go Deeper in Your Content

-A big SEO trend for 2019 is creating content that goes deeper and farther into a topic.
+A big SEO trend is creating content that goes deeper and farther into a topic.

 This works for higher rankings because, according to digital marketer Eric Enge, Google is “intensifying its focus” on content quality.